1871fotc/fotc/docs/bios/bio-index.md

 # Biography Index

-**Learn the stories of the people interred at Toowong Cemetery**.
+**Read the stories of the people interred at Toowong Cemetery**.
 The index below lists people mentioned in our [self-guided walks](../walks/index.md) and provides a link to their story.

 ??? example "Index Usage Tips"